 The only fees you'd need to pay would be for the use of your ecommerce platform, domain hosting, and any digital advertising campaigns you'd like to run.

-- Do market research and find a passionate community.
+- Conduct market research on a niche and find a passionate community.

 - Come up with a t-shirt company name.